Home » Dot Net

 How Linq works with XML ?

-The extensibility of the query architecture is used in the LINQ project itself to provide implementations that work over both XML and SQL data.
+The extensibility of the query architecture is used in the LINQ project itself to give implementations that work over both XML and SQL data.

 Xpath and Xquery which is used heavily is in the host programming language.
 Here is again a code snippet for showing how easy it is to work with LINQX(yes that’s what its called for XML’s)